MattEding/matteding.github.io/_posts/04-25-19-sparse-matrices.md

 As an aside, Linked List Matrix is a misnomer since it does *not* use [linked lists](https://en.wikipedia.org/wiki/Linked_list) behind the scenes!
 LIL actually uses Python's `list` which is actually a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array), so it should really be called a List of Lists Matrix, in spite of what the documentation says.
-(A missed opportunity to christen it as LOL... :disappointed:)
+(A missed opportunity to christen it as LOL...)

 ```python
 In [34]: sparse.lil.__doc__  # module docstring